vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 #### Example: Simulated counseling session

 First enable voice chat by clicking "Start Talking".<br>
 Then say: Please simulate a counseling session.
-I am the patient and you are a counselor.
+I am the patient and you are the counselor.

 <br>